RALEIGH, N.C. – Nicklas Lidstrom limited his All-Star losses to a flip of the puck and the skills competition.

 Philadelphia’s Briere got one of the injury replacement spots and made the most of it.
 Briere gave Team Lidstrom a 7-6 lead with 4:29 left in the second and tied it 8-8 at 9:57 into the final period with his third career All-Star goal.

-Alex Ovechkin had his own stick-throwing ceremony in the third period when he tossed his in the path of Team Lidstrom’s Matt Duchene as the Colorado forward raced in on a breakaway.
-That move drew the only penalty of the game — the first All-Star penalty shot — given to Duchene against New York Rangers goalie Henrik Lundqvist, who made the stop.
+Alex Ovechkin tossed his stick in the path of Team Lidstrom’s Matt Duchene as the Colorado forward raced in on a breakaway.
+That move drew the only penalty of the game – the first All-Star penalty shot, given to Duchene against New York Rangers goalie Henrik Lundqvist, who made the stop.

 Subscribe to the sports newsletter